Glossary

 definitions

-The runtime model — the metadata that mirrors a DSM file at runtime.
-What dsviper exposes through introspection (DSMDefinitions, DefinitionsInspector, …) and what every typed operation consults.
+The runtime model — the metadata that mirrors a DSM definitions at runtime.
+What dsviper exposes through introspection (Definitions, DefinitionsInspector, …) and what every typed operation consults.

 type / value